Backpropagation from KL Projections: Differential and Exact I-Projection Correspondences: Conclusion

+Finally, this viewpoint suggests that learning, sampling, and inference are not separate paradigms but different manifestations of a common projection-based operator, allowing one to study any pair—or all three—within a unified geometric framework.

-\paragraph{Perspective.} More broadly, Bregman projections provide a unifying geometric language for learning, inference, and sampling.
-Our results place standard backpropagation and SPN message passing within this projection calculus by identifying specific projection operators whose differentials or KKT multipliers coincide with the adjoints used in practice.
-Exploiting this shared geometric interface remains an open and promising direction. \paragraph{Acknowledgments.} Parts of this work were presented in an invited talk at the Banff workshop Strategies for Handling Applications with Nonconvexity (\emph{SHAWN}), May 2025.
-MKL acknowledges partial travel support from the PIMS–BIRS–Simons Travel Award.
+\paragraph{Acknowledgments.} This work was presented in an invited talk, \emph{Learning, Sampling, and Inference Through the Lens of Projections}, at the Banff workshop \emph{Strategies for Handling Applications with Nonconvexity} (SHAWN), May 2025.
+The author gratefully acknowledges partial travel support from the PIMS–BIRS–Simons Travel Award and the Alexander von Humboldt (AvH) Foundation, and thanks Suvrit Sra for helpful discussions.